National Advisory Committee on Institutional Quality and Integrity

-The National Advisory Committee on Institutional Quality and Integrity (NACIQI, pronounced nah-SEEK-eeh) is an advisory body that makes recommendations to the U.S. Secretary of Education "on matters related to accreditation and to the eligibility and certification process for institutions of higher education.".
+The National Advisory Committee on Institutional Quality and Integrity (NACIQI, pronounced nah-SEEK-eeh) is an advisory body that makes recommendations to the U.S. secretary of education "on matters related to accreditation and to the eligibility and certification process for institutions of higher education."
 It recommends which accreditation agencies should be recognized by the Department of Education.
-Without the seal of approval of a recognized higher education accrediting bodies, colleges and universities cannot receive federal funds.
+Without the seal of approval of a recognized higher education accrediting body, colleges and universities cannot receive federal funds.

 Authority

-The NACIQI operates according to section 114 of the Higher Education Act, though this act was most recently amended by Section 106 of the Higher Education Opportunities Act in 2008.
-The statute details the areas in which the NACIQI should advise the Secretary of Education, and those areas are as follows:
+NACIQI operates according to section 114 of the Higher Education Act, though this act was most recently amended by Section 106 of the Higher Education Opportunities Act in 2008.
+The statute details the areas in which the NACIQI should advise the secretary of education, and those areas are as follows: